Lavender fields and sunflowers in Hitchin

-You don’t have to go to Provence in France to see beautiful lavender fields.
-There are many dotted around the UK and one just happens to be 35 miles north of London outside the small market town of Hitchin (‘The Travel Bunny’ has a full list of English Lavender fields on her blog).
-The very end of July/start of August is the perfect time to visit but be quick as the season is a short one and you don’t want to miss out!
-Hitchin Lavender’s flowering season is between mid-June to the end of August.
+You don’t have to go to Provence in France to see beautiful sunflowers and lavender fields.
+There are many dotted around the UK.
+This one just happens to be 35 miles north of London outside the small market town of Hitchin.
+‘The Travel Bunny’ has a full list of English fields on her blog and The Cosy Traveller too.
+The very end of July/start of August is the perfect time to visit but be quick as the season is a short one.
+You don’t want to miss out!

 But it’s not just for people wanting to pick lavender.
 Entrance permits you to “Instagram” and photograph away until your heart’s content, although portrait shooters and commercial photographers are charged a £50 fee.
 In fact when I was there it was a 50:50 split between photographers and lavender pickers.

-When I arrived there was an Indian film crew, two “brides” doing magazine covershoots and at least 3 families with small children with their accompanying professional photographers.
+When I arrived there was an Indian film crew, two “brides” doing magazine cover shoots and at least 3 families with small children with their accompanying professional photographers.
 It was as much fun watching them as it was taking photos myself.
 It seems that Hitchin Lavender is becoming a nice addition to the tourist trail for visitors to London who want to see and appreciate a bit of the green English countryside.

 Before I even got to the main field we stumbled across a group having a yoga lesson as well!
 I can’t think of a better place to have one, and this particular location has both a large wigwam and outhouse building for various outdoorsy arts and crafts activities too.